perwin/imfit/docs/config_file_format.rst

 -  NCOMBINED -- number of images combined *if* pixel values are mean or median

--  ORIGINAL\_SKY -- any original constant sky-background value which was subtracted from the image
+-  ORIGINAL\_SKY -- any original constant value (e.g., sky background)
+   which has already been subtracted from the image

 The allowed entries for a makeimage configuration file are: